 - It’s easier to hang these filler ornaments now as opposed to when the “outside” of the tree is filled with other, larger ornaments.

 - Now that you’ve filled the inside of the tree with inexpensive ornaments, add the more special ones to the outer part of the tree.
 Use a mix of both large and small ornaments, but hang the largest ornaments first and then follow up with the medium sized ones and then the smaller ornaments.

-- Try nestling large ornaments slightly into the tree instead of just hanging them on the tips of the branches.
+- Try nestling large tree ornaments slightly into the tree instead of just hanging them on the tips of the branches.